 Department of Radiology

-Logan interns often use the Department of Radiology in conjunction with patient care.
+Logan student doctors often use the Norman W. Kettner, DC Imaging Center in conjunction with patient care.
 The Department of Radiology is dedicated to providing excellence in patient care by employing safe, comfortable, cost effective and high quality diagnostic imaging services.
 The department's mission supports the broader mission of Logan University, which is to provide quality education in chiropractic care through practice, education and research.

 After graduation, opportunities are available for Doctors of Chiropractic to participate in a residency program.
 The purpose of the program is to present an organized course of study in the field of Diagnostic Imaging for the Chiropractic Physician.
 The program is a three calendar year on-campus academic residency program.
 Upon successful completion of the program requirements, the resident is eligible to sit for the examination by the American Chiropractic Board of Radiology (DABCR).